Sailing the Greek islands was a trip of firsts.

 A dry bag: An essential for spending time out on the water.
 It meant I could put my camera in my dry bag, get some air in it so it floats, and swim off to a little beach with my camera and take some great photos.
 The extra air helped it to float, which was useful.

-You definitely need travel insurance for your sailing trip.
+If you’ve read any other posts on Never Ending Footsteps, you’ll know that I’m a great believer in travelling with travel insurance.
 There’s an awful lot of ways to injure yourself on a boat — whether it’s with the anchor (Lindsay Lohan just lost half a finger to an anchor accident on board a yacht!), breaking your foot by kicking a cleat, getting rope burn, or falling overboard.
-I’ve used World Nomads as my travel insurance provider for four years and counting, and fully recommend them to travellers!